hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Dynamic Programming</summary>

-- It's a general algorithmic design technique: Approach can be used to solve many kinds of problems
 - It's Frequently used for optimization problems: finding best way to do something
 - It's typically used when brute-force solution is to enumerate all possibilities:
     - May not know which subproblems to solve, so we solve many or all!